Study Abroad

 For more information about the Leiden University exchange, visit the Office of International Affairs program website.

-Oxford University Pre-Law Program
+England - Oxford University Pre-Law Program

 Under the direction of the Department of External Studies of the University of Oxford, participants study a variety of subjects in the British tradition of lectures and tutorials.
 The program course is organized under two general areas: Law and Society (Britain and America) and Introduction to the Anglo-American Legal System.
 These subjects are taught by members of the Centre for Socio-Legal Studies at Wolfson College, University of Oxford, and a senior professor of The Ohio State University Michael E. Moritz College of Law.
 Following the English university tutorial system, a significant paper is required of each participant.
 The program provides an ideal introduction to American law studies.
 The subjects emphasize the heritage of English culture and legal institutions fundamental to the American legal system.